Blimp-Web/web-blimp/README.md

 E-Commerce Website
 #### **Our Goals**

 We are willing to revolutionize the way E-Commerce works with our website Blimp.com (which happens to be this project in particular).
 Our goal is to make a quality and good looking website, where customers can find specific items, look at the trends or just get some idea of what people have to offer.
-Sellers can use it to promote and sell their products /(wherever they make it or reselling old stuff lying around in a corner of their room) or services/. ~~We hope that you will find the following remix of the dictionary somehow interesting.~~ Just read and help us.
+Sellers can use it to promote and sell their products /(wherever they make it or reselling old stuff lying around in a corner of their room) or services/.
+If you want to contribute or contact us, you can do it with the email: ecom.blimp@gmail.com or go take a look at the CONTRIBUTE.md file.

 #### **How it Works**